UNCLASSIFIED (U)

 9 FAM 302.6-2(C)(4) (U) Exemption Authority for Individuals or Activities Associated with the Kosovo Liberation Army (KLA)

 a.
-(U) On June 4, 2012, Homeland Security Secretary Napolitano, following consultations with the Secretary of State and the Attorney General, exercised her authority under INA 212(d)(3)(B)(i), not to apply certain ineligibility grounds under INA 212(a)(3)(B) for certain activities or associations relating to the Kosovo Liberation Army (KLA).
+(U) On June 4, 2012, DHS Secretary Napolitano, following consultations with the Secretary of State and the Attorney General, exercised her authority under INA 212(d)(3)(B)(i), not to apply certain ineligibility grounds under INA 212(a)(3)(B) for certain activities or associations relating to the Kosovo Liberation Army (KLA).
 There are several issues that must be considered before applying this “exemption” to a visa applicant.
 These are described below and differ for NIV and IV applicants.

 b.
 (U) The exemption cannot be applied to any NIV or IV applicant you know or have reasonable grounds to believe is engaged in or is likely to engage after entry into the United States in any terrorist activity, as defined in INA 212(a)(3)(B)(iv).